Control Strategies for Communicable and Non-Communicable Diseases, Certificate | Royal Tropical Institute (KIT) | Amsterdam, Netherlands

 Disease control refers to a broad package of strategies for controlling diseases, from primary prevention, health promotion, and health legislation to screening for early detection, treatment and rehabilitation.

-This Control Strategies for Communicable and Non-Communicable Diseases course from Royal Tropical Institute (KIT) is designed to help disease control officers retain the strength of their programmes while moving towards more integrated and sector-wide approaches.
+This Control Strategies for Communicable and Non-Communicable Diseases course from the Royal Tropical Institute (KIT) is designed to help disease control officers retain the strength of their programmes while moving towards more integrated and sector-wide approaches.

 Objectives